tankebuaa/pyvis/README.md

 # pyvis
-## The dev code is upload.
+## The dev code is to be optimized...
-To be optimized...
+The pretrained models are available at [here](https://pan.baidu.com/s/1XNBSriJrLGek8rto6ODH-Q) key:1lmj